 In terms of lens type, prime lenses (non-zoom) are great choices for bokeh because they have wide maximum apertures.
 For example, the standard 50mm lens, which is relatively inexpensive, can deliver excellent bokeh.
 High-end zoom lenses, such as the Canon 70-200mm f/2.8, are also great choices because the maximum aperture stays the same the entire focal length.
 In other words, you can still keep the lens at f/2.8 when you zoom all the way to 200mm.
 This is not possible in cheaper zoom lenses, which have a smaller maximum aperture at the furthest focal length.
 For example, the 18-55mm standard Canon kit lens has a maximum aperture of f/3.5 at 18mm, but a smaller maximum aperture of f/5.6 at 55mm.
 Again, you can still create bokeh at these wider apertures, you just need to make one or all of the necessary adjustments: get closer to the subject, increase the distance between the subject and background, and decrease the shutter speed.

 If you want to be very creative, it is possible to produce bokeh in the foreground and background.
-You've definitely seen these kinds of pictures before, such as a photo of a person posing in a grass field.
+You’ve definitely seen these kinds of pictures before, such as a photo of a person posing in a grass field.
 The grass in front and behind the person is blurry but the person is in focus.
-The photo of the sandhill crane below illustrates this technique.
+The portrait below illustrates this technique.